maheeen-khan/Binary-Tree/README.md

 #Binary Tree implementation

-Binary insertion and searching algorithms are included in this file.
+Binary insertion and searching algorithms has been implemented.